jwsandeman/Portfolio/README.md

     `git commit -m "initial commit, added README/gitlog/sitemap, added project description and sitemap to README"`

+5. Create a new repository in GitHub

+6. Follow GitHubs commands to link your local directory with your remote GitHub repository

+    `git remote add origin git@github.com:jwsandeman/JasonSandeman_T1A2.git`

+    `git branch -M main`

+    `git push -u origin main`

-5. Once thats done we can open the folder in VS code using the following command
+7. Once thats done we can open the folder in VS code using the following command

     `code .`

-6. Lets code!
+8. Lets code!
 I'll start with the HTML pages first and then move onto the CSS.
 For the sake of time ill use some progress screenshots rather than explaining every step of the process.
 ALso i'll be sure to make regular commits and save my work!